junxit/us-congress-bills-115/metadata.md

 - 2017-12-01 — On passage Passed by recorded vote: 256 - 163 (Roll no. 651). (text: CR H9573)
 - 2017-12-01 — Passed/agreed to in House: On passage Passed by recorded vote: 256 - 163 (Roll no. 651).(text: CR H9573)
 - 2017-12-01 — Rule provides for consideration of H.R.
 4182 and H.R.
 1699.
 Resolution provides for consideration of H.R.
 4182 under a structured rule, with one hour of general debate, and one motion to recommit with or without instructions.
 Resolution also provides for consideration of H.R.
 1699 under a closed rule, with one hour of general debate, and one motion to recommit with or without instructions.
+- 2017-12-04 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.